directus-labs/guest-authoring/ai-in-directus-flows/index.md

 }
 ```

-In AIVenture we use this sub-flow technique extensively wherever we feel we have a self-contained functional component such as interacting with Chat GPT API, calculating token usage or processing user input.
+In AIVenture, we use this sub-flow technique extensively wherever we feel we have a self-contained functional component such as interacting with Chat GPT API, calculating token usage or processing user input.

 ### No turning back